51 Vacant Land Business Ideas: How To Make Money With Land!

 - Start a firewood business – Many households use firewood for heat and buy a significant amount of wood each year.
 There's plenty of work involved by with the right equipment and easy access you can make a killing.
 Start cutting some of those trees!

 - Create campsite or recreational outdoor site – Sometimes, people just want to get away from it all.
-Providing a space to camp and few essentials like water and bathroom facilities and you’re in business (and we even list a bunch of camp name ideas you can use).
+Providing a space to camp and few essentials like water and bathroom facilities and you're in business (and we even list a bunch of camp name ideas you can use).

-- Rent farmland – If your land is fertile and productive, neighboring farmers may be interested in farming it for the right price.
-Permaculture is also increasing in popularity and there are people wanting to buy or rent land for this purpose.
+- Rent farmland – If your land is fertile and productive, neighboring dairy farm owners and others may be interested in farming it for the right price.
+Permaculture is also increasing in popularity and there are people wanting to buy or rent land for business purposes.

 - Rent to non-profit for a community garden – Whether a vacant lot in town or undeveloped land off a nearby backroad, chances are this could work out if you do the legwork to find local non-profits.